muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Semantics.md

 # EXCLUDED DATA TYPE POSSREPS

-Muldis Object Notation eschews dedicated syntax for some data types that users might expect to see here.
+Muldis Object Notation eschews dedicated possreps for some data types that users might expect to see here.
 This section enumerates some and says why.

 Special values of an IEEE floating-point number such as infinities,